smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 #### Starting SdlService

 We want to start your `SdlService` when an SDL connection is made via the `SdlRouterService`.
 We do this by taking action in the `onSdlEnabled` method.
-Depending on what API levels your application supports there are up to three ways that you may need to add logic for starting you service.
+Depending on which API levels your application supports, there are up to three ways that you may need to add logic for starting your service:

-Andoid S and greater
+Android S and greater

 ```java
 if (intent.getParcelableExtra(TransportConstants.PENDING_INTENT_EXTRA) != null) {